-The corporate tax rate in Israel effective as of January 1, 2017 is 24%, compared with 25% in 2016 and 26.5% in 2015 and 2014.
-The corporate tax rate in Israel is scheduled to be further reduced to 23% from January 1, 2018.
+The corporate tax rate in Israel effective as of January 1, 2017 is 24%, compared with 25% in 2016 and 26.5% in 2015.
+As of January 1, 2018, the corporate tax rate in Israel was reduced to 23%.

 The Law for the Encouragement of Capital Investments, 1959, or Investments Law, provides that a capital investment in eligible facilities may, upon application to the Investment Center of the Ministry of Industry, Trade and Labor of the State of Israel, be designated as an "Approved Enterprise", and now known as a "Privileged Enterprise".
 A Privileged Enterprise is eligible for tax benefits on taxable income derived from its approved enterprise programs.